Doane-CCLA/docs/using-the-hpc/execute-a-job.md

 ## Step 1: Access the Onyx HPC

-1. Open a Bash terminal (or PuTTY for Windows users).
+1. Open a Bash terminal (or MobaXterm for Windows users).
 2. Execute `ssh doaneusername@onyx.doane.edu`.
 3. If promted by a security message, type `yes` to continue connection.
 4. When prompted, enter your password.